go-sql-driver/mysql/README.md

 ```

-`rejectreadOnly=true` causes the driver to reject read-only connections.
+`rejectReadOnly=true` causes the driver to reject read-only connections.
 This
 is for a possible race condition during an automatic failover, where the mysql
 client gets connected to a read-only replica after the failover.